zorp/mindbridge_dk/wp-content/plugins/updraftplus/readme.txt

 The free version of UpdraftPlus works just fine, but if you need more features and functionality, including migration and multisite compatibility, you can purchase our Premium version.

-Here are some of the key features of UpdraftPremium:
+Here are some of the key features of UpdraftPlus Premium:

-* Easily duplicates or migrates websites (with Updraft Migrator)
+* Easily duplicates or migrates websites (using the built-in Migrator)
 * Backs up non WP files and databases to multiple remote destinations and to more cloud storage options (WebDAV, Microsoft OneDrive, Google Cloud, Microsoft Azure, SFTP/SCP, encrypted FTP)
 * Restores and migrates backup sets from other backup plugins: BackWPUp, BackupWordPress, Simple Backup, WordPress Backup to Dropbox
 * Encrypts sensitive databases; has lock access settings